 - Save time creating web content and social media,

-- Save money on content creation and unnecessary web marketing costs,
+- Save money on content creation and unnecessary web marketing channels,

-- Determine which marketing channels you should focus more budget, time, and your efforts on,
+- Determine which channels you should focus more of your budget, efforts, and time on,

-- Invest most of your efforts building your own asset and still benefit from other people’s marketing channels.
+- Invest most of your time and efforts building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly urge you to avoid using black hat methods, websites, solutions, and anything designed to flaunt or violate the terms of service and policies of companies like Google, Twitter, Facebook, etc..
+In fact, we recommend avoiding black hat methods, software, sites, and anything designed to manipulate or violate the terms of service and policies of services like Google, LinkedIn, Facebook, etc..

-(Web traffic automation doesn’t have to involve the use of black hat techniques!)
+(Web traffic automation does not need to involve using black hat methods!)

-What we are focusing in this article series is to show you how to be smart with your limited resources and automate your content distribution in order to leverage your time and efforts, and get additional exposure online from websites frequented by your target audience.
+The purpose of this article is not to manipulate online services or flaunt their terms of service, but to show you how to be smart with your limited resources and automate your content distribution so you can leverage your time and efforts, and increase your exposure online to websites used by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, many businesses lack the time, resources and financial means to engage in the kind of content marketing that most experts advise doing.
-What you want to do, then, is work smart within your limited resources.
+As we’ve just seen in the previous section, most small businesses lack the time, resources and financial means to engage in the kind of content marketing that most experts advise.
+What you want to do, then, is to be strategic and work smart within your limited budget, resources, and time.

-(Posting content to different channels is very time-consuming!)
+(Posting content to different marketing channels one by one is very time-consuming!)

 Why not choose this one instead …